37 Harry Potter Trivia Questions [With Answers]

 Answer: Ravenclaw.

-Why it stumps people: Myrtle is whiny, dramatic, and lives in a bathroom.
-None of that screams Ravenclaw.
-Hufflepuff feels more likely for a character this unassuming.
-Slytherin connects to the Chamber of Secrets where she died.
-The answer (Ravenclaw) has no obvious clue attached to it, which is what makes it genuinely hard.
+Why it stumps people: Myrtle is whiny, dramatic, and haunts a bathroom.
+Nothing about that says Ravenclaw.
+Hufflepuff fits a character this meek.
+Slytherin ties to the Chamber of Secrets where she died.
+Ravenclaw, the right answer, comes with no clue attached at all, and that’s what makes it genuinely hard.

 36. What animal shape does Hermione Granger’s Patronus take?
 (Hard)